 All that the Cauliflower soup is flavoured with, is garlic and dried basil.
 And a head of fresh cauliflower needs just that.
 This soup has pure clean flavours which go very well with some strongly spiced dishes to maintain the balance of your meal.
-Don't be tempted to over spice please, atleast the first time over.

 Makes 4 large bowls